PozzettiAndrea/ComfyUI-TRELLIS2/README.md

 All dependencies should theoretically install through wheel by running install.py!
 This node was made for comfyui-manager install, but you can also pip install requirements and "python install.py" manually.

+## Notes

+The video render nodes will be implemented soon!
+Not yet working.

 ## Credits

 - [TRELLIS.2](https://github.com/microsoft/TRELLIS.2) by Microsoft Research